THE FUNKY MUSE

 James Brown began his recording career in 1956, recording for Cincinnati-based King Records and during the 1960s the "hardest working man in show business" became known as the Godfather of Soul.

-Tamla-Motown was formed in Detroit by Berry Gordy Jr. in 1959 and aside from putting a down payment on the 2648 West Grand Boulevard building, Berry formed Jobete Music Publishing; the corporation Berry Gordy Jr., Enterprises; Hitsville, USA: Motown Record Corporation (a contraction of Motortown), which would issue records under a variety of labels, including Tamla: and International Talent Management, Inc. (ITM), to guide the careers of his signees.
+Tamla-Motown was formed in Detroit by Berry Gordy Jr. in 1959 and aside from putting a down payment on the 2648 West Grand Boulevard building, Berry formed Jobete Music Publishing, the corporation Berry Gordy Jr. Enterprises, Hitsville, USA, the Motown Record Corporation (a contraction of Motortown), which would issue records under a variety of labels, including Tamla, and International Talent Management, Inc. (ITM), to guide the careers of his signees.

 In the summer of 1959, the Miracles’ "Way Over There" was the first record released on the Tamla label, and if that weren’t historic enough, it was Smokey’s (Robinson) first solo production.
 It sold 60,000 copies by the end of it’s run, most of it in the midwest, a remarkable number for an unknown Detroit label.
 In early 1961 "Shop Around," written by Smokey Robinson and performed by the Miracles, went to number one on the R & B chart and number two on the pop chart.